-The applicant had an historic permission to build two bungalows on land within Epoch 2 (indicative erosion up to 2055).
+Applicant had historic permission to build two bungalows on land within Epoch 2 (indicative erosion up to 2055).
 One bungalow had been built in 1991, so the permission for the whole scheme remained extant.
-As an alternative to the second bungalow, the landowner sought permission to station a caravan on the land and erect a garage instead.
-Due to the potential loss of land by the impact of coastal erosion, this was seen as a pragmatic approach to the threat of erosion, in line with the preference for adaptation on the coast, given that the caravan would be movable at a future date when it became at risk.
-After liaising with CPE colleagues, the garage was reduced from double to a single non-permanent wooden garage.

-It is advantageous to be open to seek more appropriate solutions for historic live consents.
+As an alternative to the second bungalow, the landowner sought permission to instead station a caravan on the Details: land and erect a garage, due to the potential loss of land by the impact of coastal erosion.
+This was seen as a pragmatic approach to the threat of erosion, in line with the preference for adaptation on the coast, given that the caravan would be movable at a future date when it became at risk.
+After liaising with CPE colleagues, garage was reduced from double to a single non-permanent wooden garage.
+Lessons learned It is advantageous to be open to seek more appropriate solutions for historic live consents.